CiarrahW/ValuForesight/README.md

 - Uses the pre-generated local dataset `data/faang.ts`
 - **Does not** require any API keys
 - **Does not** make live financial API calls (fast & secure)
-- Ideal for recruiters, interviewers, and portfolio links
 - The link always reflects the latest version of the project

 ### Local Development Version